From BR Bullpen

 Bob Prince was a beloved broadcaster for the Pittsburgh Pirates.
 He joined the club, teaming with Rosey Rowswell in 1948.
 When Rowswell's health caused him to scale back his duties, Prince became the top broadcaster for the club.

 When a home run was hit, he and Rowswell would talk about a fictional Aunt Minnie who had to open her window so the ball could fly through.
 Rowswell would say "Open the window, Aunt Minnie, here it comes."
 The pair would then create the sound of breaking glass in the studio where the game was being recreated.

-Prince and his partner Nellie King were replaced in 1975 when a disagreement arose with station management.
+Prince and his partner King were replaced in 1975 when another disagreement arose with station management.
 Prince spent a decade as a nomad working a year for the Houston Astros, then ABC television on the Game of the Week, and in various projects in Pittsburgh.